top of page

 Fall and Winter Planting Schedule.
 Note: Garlic can also be planted in very early spring.

-Frost Dates Zone 4: Hardneck garlic can be grown in Zone 4.
+Frost Dates Zone 3 and 4: Hardneck garlic can be grown in Zone 4.
 This zone is considered a medium-growing season but is shorter than higher-numbered zones.
 The last frost date is typically between April 24 and May 12.
 It can be as late as June, depending on the elevation.
 The first frost date is typically between September 20 and October 7.
 It's important that Zone 4 growers keep up with temperature changes, especially early and late frost warnings.
 Every year is a little different.

 Frost Dates Zone 5: Hardneck garlic can be grown in Zone 5.
 This zone is considered a medium-growing season but is shorter than higher-numbered zones.
 The last frost date is typically between April 7 and April 30.
 It can be as late as mid-May.
 The first frost date is October 15.
 It's important that Zone 5 growers keep up with temperature changes, especially frost warnings.
 A frost date app is an excellent gardening tool for short growing seasons, so you receive information for your zip code about frost warnings.